zhandao/i_am_i_can/README.md

 # Role - Permission
 People.have_role :coder            # role definition
-Roles.have_permission :fly         # permission definition (this step can also be skipped) Roles.which(name: :coder).can :fly # permission assignment (by predicate) he.becomes_a :coder                # role assignment he.can? :fly                       # permission querying
+Roles.have_permission :fly         # permission definition
+Roles.which(name: :coder).can :fly # permission assignment (by predicate)
+he.becomes_a :coder                # role assignment
+he.can? :fly                       # permission querying

 # Role Group - Permission
-Groups.have_permission :manage, obj: User        # permission definition (this step can be skipped) Groups.which(name: :team).can :manage, obj: User # permission assignment (by predicate and object) he.is? :master                                   # yes he.can? :manage, User                            # permission querying
+Groups.have_permission :manage, obj: User        # permission definition Groups.which(name: :team).can :manage, obj: User # permission assignment (by predicate and object) he.is? :master                                   # yes
+he.can? :manage, User                            # permission querying